- Oil and gas supply chain is facing stressors from political and economic uncertainties, tightening regulations, and price volatility.

 Case in Point: Sucker Rod Distributor Gains Inventory Accuracy

 A distributor of sucker rods and sucker rod couplings for the oil and gas industry was having difficulty with accurate inventory counts.
 The inventory stock level in their ERP system did not match the actual inventory counts in their yard.
-The company never had a clear picture of their inventory, which resulted in lost or misplaced sucker rods.
+The company never had a clear picture of its inventory, which resulted in lost or misplaced sucker rods.

 Their inability to accurately track bin location also caused them to order more parts than were needed, which eroded profit margins and stressed an already tight budget.
 The company’s yard warehouse was spread out and dirty which made it even harder to find inventory quickly and ship out to waiting customers.

 To solve these challenges, the company decided to implement a mobile data collection solution.
-Using ruggedized mobile devices suited for the yard environment, workers collect data and transact against the ERP in real time and at their point of work.
+Using ruggedized mobile devices suited for the yard environment, workers collect data and transact against the ERP in real-time and at their point of work.
 Now, they capture every movement of their inventory through barcodes – in, out and through the yard.
-Their weekly cycle counts are completed with near perfect accuracy, reducing repetitive, time wasting counts and eliminating the previous overstock of parts.
+Their weekly cycle counts are completed with near-perfect accuracy, reducing repetitive, time-wasting counts and eliminating the previous overstock of parts.

 ERP-integrated mobile barcoding technology combines enterprise mobility for the supply chain and a barcoding system that automates manual processes using automated data collection.
-Barcodes can be generated and printed at an employee’s point-of-work using ruggedized mobile devices, such as tablets and handheld computers, and placed on inventory.
-When scanned, this automatically collects data and transacts against the ERP in real time with simple, validated steps.
+Barcodes can be generated and printed at an employee’s point of work using ruggedized mobile devices, such as tablets and handheld computers, and placed on inventory.
+When scanned, this automatically collects data and transacts against the ERP in real-time with simple, validated steps.